dmbarbour/glas/docs/GlasProg.md

 * `%unr` - undoes mkr, fails if not a right branch

 Registers:
-* `(%rw RegisterName)` - swap data between named register and top data stack element.
+* `(%rw Register)` - swap value of register and top of data stack.
-* `(%local Method)` - here Method is `Env -> Program`, typically `b:(Prefix, P)`.
-This operation introduces a new environment of registers (initially zero), passes it to Method, evaluates Program, then clear the registers.
+  * *Static analysis*: you can model this as also swapping *types* (or logical locations) between the register slot and the stack.
+That lets checkers propagate stack‑effect typing and enforce invariants.
+  * *Optimization hint*: unconditional, atomic patterns such as `(%rw x; ... ; %rw x)` can be heavily optimized because logical locations are restored.
+  * *Concurrency semantics*: fine‑grained read-write conflict analysis relies on accelerated composite ops, e.g. read-only get and set, queue read and write, bag, dict, array, CRDTs, etc.
+* `(%local RegOps)` - allocates a fresh register environment, initially zeroes.
+Passes it to `RegOp : Env -> Program`, runs Program, then clears the environment.
+The Env logically defines every Name, but Program must use only a static, finite subset.
+* `(%assoc R1 R2 RegOps)` - this binds an implicit environment of registers named by an ordered pair of registers `(R1, R2)`.
+The primary use case is abstract data environments: an API can use per-client space between client-provided registers and hidden API registers.

 Metaprogramming:
-* `(%macro ASTBuilder)` - ASTBuilder must represent a pure Program of 0--1 arity that generates an AST representation on the data stack.
-This representation is evaluated to an AST in an empty environment, then returned.
-The macro's context to provide arguments or wrappers as needed.
+* `(%macro ASTBuilder)` - ASTBuilder must have type `Env -> ASTGen`.
+Env provides access to compile-time effects (such as loading files), and ASTGen is a deterministic program of 0--1 arity that returns an AST representation.
+The AST is evaluated in an empty environment (implicit `t:({"" => NULL}, AST)` scope), then further processing is left to the macro context.
-* `(%eval Wrapper)` - pop AST representation off data stack.
-Evaluate representation to AST in an empty environment.
-Apply `Wrapper : AST -> Program` to this AST, e.g. to provide an interpreter,Env, or sandbox.
-In most contexts, the input AST must be statically computed, i.e. '%an.eval.static' is the default for glas systems.
+* `(%eval Adapter)` - pops an AST representation from the data stack, evaluates in an empty environment (implicit `t:({ "" => NULL }, AST)` scope), then passes the result to Adapter of type `AST -> Program`.
+The resulting program may be verified, instrumented, and optimized in context, then is run.
+In most cases, the AST argument must be static, i.e. `%an.eval.static` is default for glas systems.
-* *note:* We can also do a lot of metaprogramming purely at the namespace layer.
+* *Note:* These primitives enable Programs to participate in metaprogramming.
+However, we can also support a lot of metaprogramming purely in the namespace layer.

-### Annotations
+## Annotations

-        a:(Anno, Op)    # dedicated AST node
+        a:(Annotation, Op)    # dedicated AST node

 Acceleration:
 * `(%an.accel Accelerator)` - performance primitives.
 Indicates that a compiler or interpreter should substitute Op for a built-in Accelerator.
-By convention, an Accelerator has form `(%accel.OpName Args)` and is invalid outside of '%an.accel'.
-See *Accelerators*.
+By convention, Accelerators have form `(%accel.OpName Args ...)` (or `%accel.OpName` if no arguments).
+Accelerators are not Programs, and are only useful in context of `%an.accel`.

 Instrumentation:
 * `(%an.log Chan MsgSel)` - printf debugging!
-Rather sophisticated.
-See *Logging*.
+Logging will *overlay* an Operation, automatically maintaining the message.
+The MsgSel type is sophisticated; see *Logging*.
-* `(%an.error.log Chan MsgSel)` - log messages generated only when Operation halts due to an obvious divergence error, such as '%error' or an assertion failure.
+* `(%an.error.log Chan MsgSel)` - log a message only when Operation halts due to an obvious divergence error (such as '%error', assertion failure, or a runtime type error).
-* `(%an.assert Chan ErrorMsgSel)` - assertions structured as logging an error message, i.e. an assertion passes only if no error message is generated.
-We'll treat choice in the selector branches as a conjunction of conditions.
+* `(%an.assert Chan ErrorMsgGen)` - assertions are structured as logging an error message.
+If no error message is generated, the assertion passes.
+May reduce to warning.
-* `(%an.assert.static Chan ErrorMsgSel)` - the same as assert, except it's also an error if the conditions cannot be computed at compile-time.
+* `(%an.assert.static Chan ErrorMsgGen)` - assertion that must be computed at compile-time, otherwise it's a compile-time error.
+May reduce to compile-time warning with or without a runtime error.
 * `(%an.profile Chan BucketSel)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
 Profiles may be aggregated into buckets based on BucketSel.
-* `(%an.trace Chan MsgSel)` - record information to support *replay* of a computation.
-The MsgSel allows for conditional tracing and attaches a helpful message to each trace.
+* `(%an.trace Chan BucketSel)` - record information to support slow-motion replay of Operation.
+BucketSel helps control and organize traces.
 See *Tracing*.
 * `(%an.chan.scope TL)` - apply a prefix-to-prefix translation to Chan names in Operation.
-Can disable via rewrites to NULL.

 Validation:
 * `(%an.arity In Out)` - express expected data stack arity for Operation.
 In and Out must be non-negative integers.
 Serves as an extremely simplistic type description.
 * `%an.atomic.reject` - error if running Operation from within an atomic scope, including %atomic and %br conditions.
 Useful to detect errors early for code that diverges when run within a hierarchical transaction, e.g. waiting forever on a network response.
   * `%an.atomic.accept` - to support simulation of code containing %an.atomic.reject, e.g. with a simulated network, we can pretend that Operation is running outside a hierarchical transaction, albeit only up to external method calls.
-* `(%an.data.wrap RegisterName)` - support for abstract data types, hides top stack element from observation until unwrapped with the same RegisterName, implies scope for data (e.g. don't store to longer-lived register).
-Can feasibly be enforced statically or dynamically, or safely ignored.
+* `(%an.data.wrap RegisterName)` - support for abstract data types, hides top stack element from observation until unwrapped with the same RegisterName, implies scope for data (e.g. don't store to longer-lived registers).
+May be enforced statically or dynamically, or ignored.
-  * `(%an.data.unwrap RegisterName)` - removes the wrapper, allowing observation of the data.
+  * `(%an.data.unwrap RegisterName)` - removes matching wrapper, allowing observation of the data.
-  * `(%an.data.wrap.linear RegisterName)` - as wrap, but attempts to copy or drop the wrapped value (including implicitly, such as exiting a local registers scope or a coroutine terminating with data on the stack) will diverge if detected at runtime or become a compile-time error if recognized earlier.
-Dynamic enforcement is feasible with one metadata bit per value.
+  * `(%an.data.wrap.linear RegisterName)` - as wrap, but attempts to copy or drop the wrapped value (including implicitly, such as exiting a local registers scope or a coroutine terminating with data on the stack) will be an error.
+Dynamic enforcement requires one metadata bit per allocation.
-  * `(%an.data.unwrap.linear RegisterName)` - as unwrap for linear data
+  * `(%an.data.unwrap.linear RegisterName)` - unwrap for linear wrappers.
 * `%an.data.static` - Indicates that top stack element should be statically computable.
 Exercise left to compiler!
-* `%an.eval.static` - Indicates that all '%eval' steps in Operation must be linked at compile-time.
-This is the default for glas applications, but it doesn't hurt to make the assumption explicit more locally.
+* `%an.eval.static` - Indicates that all '%eval' steps in Operation must receive their AST argument at compile-time.
+This is the default for glas applications, but it doesn't hurt to make the assumption explicit locally.
+* `%an.det` - indicates that Operation should be observably deterministic, restricting %choice and %co (except in the very unusual case where confluence can be proven).
 * `(%an.type TypeDesc)` - Describes a partial type of Operation.
 Or, with a no-op and identity type, we can partially describe the Environment.
 TypeDesc TBD.

 Incremental computing:
 * `(%an.memo MemoHint)` - memoize a computation.
 Useful memoization hints may include persistent vs. ephemeral, cache-invalidation heuristics, or refinement of a 'stable name' for persistence.
 TBD.
-As a minimum viable product, we'll likely start by only supporting 'pure' functions, because that's a low-hanging, very tasty fruit.
+  * As a minimum viable product, we'll likely start by only supporting 'pure' functions, because that's a low-hanging, very tasty fruit.
 * `(%an.checkpoint Hints)` - when retrying a transaction, instead of recomputing from the start it can be useful to rollback partially and retry from there.
 In this context, a checkpoint suggests a rollback boundary.
 A compiler may heuristically eliminate unnecessary checkpoints, and Hints may guide heuristics.

 Future development:
 * type declarations.
 I'd like to get bidirectional type checking working in many cases relatively early on.
 * tail-call declarations.
 Perhaps not per call but rather an indicator that a subroutine can be optimized for static stack usage, optionally up to method calls.
 * stowage.
 Work with larger-than-memory values via content-addressed storage.
-* lazy computation.
-Thunk, force, spark.
+* lazy computation. thunk, force, spark.
 Requires some analysis of registers written.
 * debug trace.
 Probably should wait until we have a clear idea of what a trace should look like.
 * debug views.
 Specialized projectional editors within debuggers.

 ### Logging

         a:((%an.log Chan MsgSel), Operation)

-We express logging 'over' an Operation.
-This allows for continuous logging, animations when rendering the log, as Operation is evaluated.
-For example, we might evaluate log messages upon entry and exit to Operation, and also upon '%yield' and resume, perhaps upon '%fail' when it aborts a coroutine step.
-Instead of a stream of messages, we might render logging as a 'tree' of animated messages.
-Of course, we can always use a no-op Operation for conventional logging.

-Log messages are expressed as a conditional message selector, same as %cond or %loop.
-Thus, logging may fail to generate a message.
-In case of non-deterministic choice, a runtime may attempt to generate all possible messages.
-Regardless, the operation is aborted after extraction of the message.

-MsgSel will receive an environment from the runtime.
-This provides access to query the configuration, and some methods to inspect abstract source metadata (from %src.\*), supporting more precise debug messages.
+        type Chan is AST of form d:Name
+          # naming conventions apply

+        type MsgSel : Env -> Sel                    # where
+          (%cond (%br %pass Sel %fail)) : Program

+        type Msg is plain old glas data, often a Text

+Logging overlays Operation.
+When Operation is a no-op (`%pass`), this reduces to conventional one-off logging.
+However, more generally, we may recompute messages when Operation yields or halts on error, heuristically at checkpoints or stable failure.
+Periodic or random sampling is also viable, perhaps heuristically tuning frequency based on performance.
+This behavior may be configurable per Chan, a precision versus performance decision.

+Due to this overlay structure, it is useful to render logs as a time-varying tree structure.
+Instead of a simple stream of text, a log should be serialized as a stream of events on a tree, e.g. add and remove nodes.
+Non-deterministic choice adds another dimension to this tree, at least insofar as options are evaluated in parallel.

+Messages are computed within hierarchical transactions that are aborted after extracting the message.
+MsgSel may destructively inspect registers and data stack in scope, or invoke atomic operations as a 'what if'.
+However, data stack is a special case: it is in scope only when Operation is `%pass`, in which case MsgSel has the same access as the surrounding Program.

+The runtime provides the Env argument.
+Exact contents depend on runtime version and configuration-provided adapters, but should de facto stabilize.
+The role of Env is to provide reflection APIs, e.g. to read %src, inspect the call stack or data stack, or query configured Chan settings.
+Configured Chan settings are fully arbitrary, e.g. preferred language, accepted format, level of detail, and degree of sarcasm.
+Many queries can be completed at compile-time, allowing for partial evaluation and specialization of logging code.

+If MsgSel uses non-deterministic choice, the runtime may generate all possible messages (subject to configuration).
+With runtime support, users may configure a non-deterministic choice of Chan settings, such that we log multiple versions of messages.

+### Tracing (TBD)

+        a:((%an.trace Chan BucketSel), Operation)

+We can ask the runtime to record sufficient information to replay a computation.
+This is expensive, so we might configure tracing (per Chan) to perform random samples or something, switching between traced and untraced versions of the code.

+What information do we need?

+* input registers - initial, updates after yield
+* input register updates and return values from calling untraced methods
+* stream of non-deterministic choices and scheduling for replay
+  * distinguish backtracked choices to allow skipping them
+* for long-running traces, heuristic checkpoints for timeline scrubbing
+* for convenience, complete representation of subprogram being traced
+  * content-addressed for structure sharing
+* consider adding contextual stack of log messages etc.

+I think this won't be easy to implement, but it may be worthwhile.

+BucketSel is just a means to conditionally disable tracing.
+Similar to MsgSel except only evaluated once, and the returned bucket(s) are simply dynamic indices for lookup.

 ### Accelerators

         (%an.accel (%accel.OpName Args))

-Todo: list some useful accelerators.
+*Convention:* For pure representation transforms, such as asking a runtime to represent a list as an array under the hood, I express this as "acceleration" of a no-op.
+Representation transforms are naturally slower than a no-op, but exist only to support other accelerators.

+List Ops:
+* append
+* split

+Dict Ops:
+* insert
+* delete

+Arithmetic
+* Sum
+* Product
+* Negation
+* Reciprocal

+Register Ops:

+* Cell
+  * Get
+  * Set
+* Queue
+  * Read
+  * Peek
+  * Unread
+  * Write
+* Bag
+  * Put
+  * Grab
+  * Peek
+*

 ## TBD